jamztang/JTObjectMapping/README.md

 JTObjectMapping
 ===============

 Inspired by RestKit.
-A very simple helper framework that maps a JSON response from NSDictionary or NSArray to NSObject subclasses.
+A very simple objective-c framework that maps a JSON response from NSDictionary or NSArray to NSObject subclasses for iOS.

 Usage